adyrose/roseworx/README.md

 mixin provided for changing link color @include change-link-color($white); - useful for having links in navigations which dont follow the general rule for <a> tags in normal content.
-For example .navigation ul li {@include change-link-color($white);} will change all <a> tags and the underline color to white in each .navigation ul li a.no-decoration for normal type a rwx-table-data can be an a tag with no-decoration class and highlightable to become a linkf
+For example .navigation ul li {@include change-link-color($white);} will change all <a> tags and the underline color to white in each .navigation ul li a.no-decoration for normal type a rwx-table-data can be an a tag with no-decoration class and highlightable to become a linkf all JS modules need to be instantiated in docoument.load method

 //RoseWorx SkrollX
 Scroll animation library for parallax scrolling animations